 A cannabis session will generally last about two hours.
 The therapist will be present during the entire time the client is medicated.
 While these will vary between different practitioners, the session will involve a range of different practices and exercises.

 These include meditation, breathwork, and visualization.
 It may include the use of eye covers and either sitting in silence or listening to music.
 The specifics of the session will depend on the needs of the client and the experience of the therapist.
 They will most likely be determined in the preparation sessions that occur prior to the cannabis session.

 Following the session, it’s advised to coordinate a ride and have the rest of the day available to rest.
 You’ll want some time to come down.
 Additionally, it’s important to stay hydrated.
 Just as integration sessions were valuable before the session, they’re just as crucial after.

 Generally, the client will meet with the therapist at least one time afterward to discuss what feelings and thoughts came up during the cannabis session, and how to incorporate any new insights into daily life.

 Many people use cannabis for a variety of reasons.
 Some individuals use it for healing, whether from pain, addiction, or a range of other medical conditions.
 Cannabis has been successful in reducing symptoms for many people and by using it as a tool that can produce introspection and insight with the help of a therapist, its potential for healing is even greater.

 We also understand that some people prefer alternative healing practitioners instead of traditional western medicine trained therapists.
 That’s why we offer preparation, trip sitting, and integration services—all with the assistance of cannabis.
-To learn more, please schedule a free discovery call with one of our psychedelic facilitators today.
+To learn more, please schedule a discovery call with one of our psychedelic facilitators today.